 Crowdfunding platforms pool money from multiple investors to fund individual real estate deals or diversified portfolios.
 Each investor holds a proportional stake in the deal and receives a share of the returns, typically through interest payments or equity distributions.

-Platforms like Groundfloor allow non-accredited investors to participate in individual property loans starting at $10, with annualised returns that have historically ranged between 8% and 12%.
+Platforms like Groundfloor allow non-accredited investors to participate in individual property loans starting at $10, with annualized returns that have historically ranged between 8% and 12%.
 Arrived lets investors buy fractional shares of individual rental homes for as little as $100.
 RealtyMogul offers both non-traded REITs and individual property deals, with some options open to non-accredited investors.

 Best for: Hands-off beginners who want to invest in specific deals or property types without managing anything directly.